daniell0l/daniell0l/README.md

 # 👨🏻‍💻 about me
 ### Hi!
 I'm Daniel Medrado 👋😎💻
-I consider myself to be a creative, empathetic and sociable person, who has strong communication skills and whoeasily adapts to new environments as well as to new challenges.
-These competences helped me to sell my ideas,to engage with my teams and to achieve my professional and personal goals.

 🐕 I have a dog called Thor<br/>
 💡 always looking my best <br/>